 Cap rate is also useful for mortgage-financed properties.
 However, cash on cash return will give a more accurate ROI forecast.
 Nonetheless, the higher the cap rate, the more profitable the rental property.

 2. Compare Investment Properties for Sale

 Comparing investment properties can be tricky.
-With the various factors associated with real estate investing, objectivity can easily be lost.
-But, the cap rate makes it easier.
+You can easily lose objectivity, given the various factors associated with real estate investing.
+But the cap rate makes it easier.
 Because it excludes financing from its formula, it is an unbiased measure of profitability.

 3. Estimate the Payback Period

 Finally, the cap rate also estimates the payback period of a property.
 The payback period is the time it takes until the real estate investor earns back the total investment into the property.

 To estimate the payback period, simply divide 100 by the cap rate.